“Even in the Sickest of the Sick, Covid-19’s Effect on the Heart Appears to be Modest”

 Rare events can usually be detected once a vaccine or medication is taken by large numbers of people.
 This is why post-marketing surveillance, called a phase IV trial, is so crucial.
 It’s a fact that no serious safety signal emerged during the trial.
 The authors were not only justified to report this finding, the data from their study required it.
 They didn’t claim that rare side effects would not emerge once millions of children received the vaccine.

 All of this makes me wonder.
-Other than a trial that enrolled hundreds of thousands of adolescents, which would be required to meaningful detect a rare event such as myocarditis, is there anything a trial could do so Dr. Mandrola wouldn’t feel he had to put “positive” in quotes?
+Other than a trial that enrolled hundreds of thousands of adolescents, which would be required to meaningfully detect a rare event such as myocarditis, is there anything a trial could do so Dr. Mandrola wouldn’t feel he had to put “positive” in quotes?
 Did he make his objections known when the plans for the adolescent vaccine trial were announced or only after it was completed?
 Has he been similarly critical of other randomized-controlled trials, or is this the only trial he has singled out this way?
 As he does not feel someone getting COVID-19 is a “clinical outcome”, what would he call it?
 Why didn’t he inform his readers that the vaccine prevented COVID-19 in adolescents?
 Would he have been similarly silent had the vaccine been significantly less effective at preventing COVID-19?
 We can only guess.

 Dr. Mandrola also raised some challenging and important questions of his own.
 These questions are the core of the article and by far the best part, in my opinion.
 For example, he asked whether it was ethical for a hospital to mandate a vaccine in an “18-year-old who works in engineering, has no patient contact, and who recovered from COVID-19 a few months ago”.
 I hadn’t thought of such a nuanced question.
-He also asked if “would one shot (especially in younger males) offer a better benefit-harm calculus?”
+He also asked, “would one shot (especially in younger males) offer a better benefit-harm calculus?”
 This is a very reasonable question as the myocarditis risk is highest in young males after the second vaccine dose.
-However, this would have to be weighed against seeming lower efficacy of one shot (Planas et al and Bernal et al) against the Delta variant compared to two shots.
+However, this would have to be weighed against seeming lower efficacy of one shot (Planas et al. and Bernal et al.) against the Delta variant compared to two shots.
 Given the rare outcomes it would have to detect, only a massive trial, which would likely take years just to enroll subjects, could definitively determine if one shot offered a better benefit-harm calculus than two shots.
 The Delta variant is now the dominant strain in the US, and given how fast it is spreading, there will not be time to fully study this proposal.

 But it is an interesting and valid question, as are most of the questions Dr. Mandrola ponders.
 There are no clear-cut answers to many of them.
 As viral-induced immunity seems robust and long-lasting, I do not think the 18-year-old engineer should be required to receive a vaccine as long as he can document he was previously infected and no new information emerges about COVID-19 reinfection rates.
 You may disagree, but Dr. Mandrola is right- he is not an antivaxxer for asking these questions, nor am I for my response.